Cupra Born interior, dashboard & comfort

 Equipment, options & accessories

-Three versions of the Cupra Born are available to order at the time writing.
+Three versions of the Cupra Born are available to order at the time of writing.
 The range currently starts with a 58kWh battery and 201bhp electric motor variant.
 This particular version has a range of 263 miles, while 0-62mph takes 7.3 seconds.

 Prices start from just under £35,000 for the 58kWh/201bhp Born in V1 trim, with standard equipment including 18-inch alloy wheels, LED headlights, a 12-inch central infotainment screen, reversing camera and safety systems like lane-keeping assistance and driver tiredness alerts.